Kevin0115/ASAP-Sports/README.md

 ## Screen Descriptions (for dev team reference)
 Following is a description of what each of the screens should display.

+**Important**
+Beginning with Gametype, props must be propagated and passed through each screen until **ReviewDetails** where all props (user input) are submitted through the API.

 ### Homescreen
 The homescreen.